How to wash TENCEL™ Lyocell (plant-based silk) bed linen — the easy method

 Why sleeping in silk improves sleep quality

-The benefits of silk on the skin, body temperature and comfort during the night. -
+The benefits of silk on the skin, body temperature, and comfort during the night. -

-Can you machine wash silk pyjamas?
+Can you machine wash silk pajamas?

 Simple method and essential settings for washing silk without damaging it.